Arts & Humanities Databases

 Brings together in one resource the biographies of thousands of African Americans, many not to be found in any other reference source.
 These biographical sketches have been carefully assembled from biographical dictionaries and other sources.

-A collection of streaming video clips and full programs including a selection of the BBC Shakespeare Plays.
+A collection of streaming video clips and full programs including the BBC Shakespeare Plays.

 Early American newspapers including titles from all 50 present states.
 Includes: Early American Newspapers, Series I (1690-1876) and Series II (1758-1900).